Biden warns Iran to face ‘costs’ for crackdown on Amini protests

 Biden said he was “gravely concerned” about reports of the intensifying repression of protesters and said Washington stood with “all the citizens of Iran who are inspiring the world with their bravery”.

-Rights group voiced deep concern after Iranian riot police used tear gas and paintball guns against hundreds of students shouting “woman, life, liberty” at Tehran’s Sharif University of Technology on Sunday night, with video footage showing detainees being taken away with fabric hoods over their heads.
+Rights groups voiced deep concern after Iranian riot police used tear gas and paintball guns against hundreds of students at Tehran’s Sharif University of Technology on Sunday night, with video footage showing detainees being taken away with fabric hoods over their heads.

+Protests also spread to schools, with video footage shared by Kurdish rights group Hengaw showing schoolgirls demonstrating in two cities in Amini’s native Kurdistan province.

 Iran accused the US leader of “hypocrisy” in invoking human rights to impose fresh punitive measures.